Raviteja-69/FL-YOLOv8-Object-Detection/README.md

 ---

+## Recent Improvements
+- **Zero-shot model head adaptation:** No dummy training step; model head is adapted instantly for the correct number of classes.

+- **Partitioning script:** supports IID, non-IID (class or Dirichlet), and custom splits, and writes YOLO-compatible `data.yaml` files.

+---

 ## Notes
 - The codebase is modular and ready for experiments with different data splits, aggregation strategies, and FL workflows.
-- Model head adaptation is **critical** for correct aggregation—handled automatically by the core utilities.
+- Model head adaptation is **critical** for correct aggregation—handled automatically by the core utilities using zero-shot adaptation.
 - For custom non-IID splits, provide a YAML file with per-class, per-client proportions.
-- All scripts are designed for reproducibility and easy extension.

 ---

 ## Getting Started
 1. Install requirements: `pip install -r requirements.txt`
 2. Partition your dataset: `python partition_dataset.py ...`
-3. Run federated training: `python FL_WithSequentialTraining/Main.py` or `python FL_WithMultiprocessing/main.py`
+3. Run federated training: `python FL_WithSequentialTraining/Main.py`
 4. Evaluate models: see `Evaluate_models/`

 ---